The Most Reverend Archbishop Desmond Tutu - Patron

 Paul is a writer, copy editor and digital content manager, with an academic background in both arts and sciences.
 He splits his time between editing academic papers, assisting charities with websites and social media, and freelancing as a copy editor and blogger.
 Paul specialises in nutrition and mental health, natural history and social history, and has finally realised that these areas constitute one inter-connected greater theme, each one illuminating the others.
 The author of several books, his first opus Maypoles Martyrs and Mayhem (Bloomsbury, 1994) was heralded by the Times as “A perfectly conceived compendium of culture”, and his tenth title The Secret History of Oxford (The History Press, 2012) was a BBC Online Book of the Year.
-His latest work, A Little History of Oxfordshire, is due out in February 2019.
+His latest work, A Little History of Oxfordshire, was published in April 2019.
 Paul was a Radio 2 and Radio Five Live researcher and writer for many years, and was interviewed for the BBC’s World War One archive in 2014 on the subject of Oxford’s role in the birth of modern psychiatry.
 Whatever the medium, from social media and soundbites to articles and text books, his work is all about the story – boiling it down, breathing life into it, and finding the audience that most needs to hear it.

 For editing and copywriting queries, visit the Sullomeo website